 We've heard whispers about what Apple has planned for its next major refresh of the iPad Pro range for the last year or so – without getting an indication of what the finished product might look like.
 Until now, that is.

-If the leaked CAD screenshots are accurate, the next iPad Pro looks set to sport more rounded corners than its predecessor.
-The corners of the edge-to-edge display follows the curves of the hadware, similar to the iPhone X design.
+If the leaked CAD model screenshots are accurate, the next iPad Pro looks set to sport more rounded corners than its predecessor.
+The corners of the edge-to-edge display follows the curves of the hardware, similar to the iPhone X design.

 In order to achieve the all-screen design, the 2018 iPad Pro will drop the circular home button from previous models in favour of Face ID.
 However, unlike the iPhone XS and other Face ID-enabled iPhones, the iPad display will not have a notch.

 Despite the new iPad Pro models sporting thinner bezels, the borders around the display will still be wide enough to accommodate the TrueDepth camera system needed to recognise users' faces to unlock the tablet and authenticate payments.